fall 2006: The traffic of cultures

 The museum of a holy place under construction.
 The Sagrada Família between archives and virtual completion

-“The traffic of cultures”, about a wauja Indians performance in Montpellier, France Aristoteles BARCELOS NETO, Marcelo FIORINI et Christopher BALL, Franck BEUVIER.
+“The traffic of cultures”, a Wauja Indian performance in Montpellier, France Aristoteles BARCELOS NETO, Marcelo FIORINI and Christopher BALL, Franck BEUVIER.

 - Bernard Formoso, Indochina as seen from the West

-The essay takes a critical look at theses produced by the best-known European orientalists and their Asian emulators between 1910 and 1960 regarding the halfway stage between Indian and Chinese civilisations that Southeast Asia appeared to them to be – a regional interface neatly summed up in the term Indochina that was applied to its continental part.
-Whether they were French (S. Levy, G. Coedes and P. Mus), Dutch (J.C.
+The essay takes a critical look at theses produced by the best-known European orientalists and their Asian emulators between 1910 and 1960 regarding Southeast Asia and the position it appeared to occupy midway between Indian and Chinese civilisations.
+The regional interface was neatly summed up by the term "Indochina", applied to its continental region.
+Whether French (S. Levy, G. Coedes and P. Mus), Dutch (J.C.
 Van Leur), British (H.G.
 Quaritch Wales) or Indian (B.R.
 Chaterjee, N. Sastri and R.C.
-Majumdar), their points of view, deeply influenced by the ideological and institutional hold that India specialists had over the orientalism of the period, oscillated between a diffusionist approach, which saw Southeast Asian autochthonic cultures as a simple hotchpotch of ideas come from elsewhere, and a certainly rather more respectful approach that recognised the dynamism of local societies, but which nonetheless saw them as playing a minor role in their own cultural fabric.
+Majumdar), their points of view - deeply influenced by the ideological and institutional hold that India specialists had over the orientalism of the period - oscillated between a diffusionist approach, which saw Southeast Asian autochthonic cultures as a simple hotchpotch of ideas from elsewhere, and a rather more respectful approach that recognised the dynamism of local societies, but which nonetheless saw them as playing a minor role in their own cultural fabric.

 - Julio Vezub, The Leleque museum and the Benetton Group in Argentine Patagonia

-The Benetton Group financed the setting up of a museum of regional history, which opened its doors in May 2000, located on a large estancia owned by the group in northeastern Argentine Patagonia.
-Based on the experience of a member of the team of anthropologists and historians who planned the exhibitions housed in the Leleque museum, analysis is made of the use and interpretation of late 19th century photographs of natives with no outside territorial monitoring.
-The article takes a closer look at the conflicts of memory and over land ownership that the event gave rise to between the Benetton Group and Mapuche families, and also considers the ethical aspects of participation by social sciences professionals in the drawing up of historical accounts in a context of private patronage.
+The Benetton Group financed the establishment of a museum of regional history, which opened its doors in May 2000, located on a large estancia owned by the group in Northeastern Argentinian Patagonia.
+Based on the experience of a member of the team of anthropologist and historians, who planned the exhibitions housed in the Leleque museum, the use and interpretation of late 19th century photographs of natives excluded from territorial control are analysed.
+The article takes a closer look at the memory and land ownership conflicts that subsequently arose between the Benetton Group and Mapuche families and considers the ethical aspects regarding the contribution of professionals from the social sciences milieu to the writing of historical accounts within the context of private patronage.

 - Mathieu Claveyrolas, The museum of a holy place under construction.
 The Sagrada Família between archives and virtual completion

-The Catholic Sagrada Família church in Barcelona, is a monumental holy place whose construction began in the late 19th century under the Catalan architect Antoni Gaudí, and is still underway.
-The site includes a museum illustrating the history of the place in concentrated form.
-It is not, however, simply content to educate us with exhibits recounting the various stages and techniques of construction – on the contrary, it contributes fully to patrimonialisation of this holy place in the making, and to the ongoing beatification of its main architect.
-Nor is it content to offer us a simple recapitulation of the mandatory visit to the site by tourists and the faithful, but provides illustration of the site’s various temporalities, using some often very original museographic procedures, and gives its visitors an idea of what the finished work will be like.
+The Catholic Sagrada Família church in Barcelona is a monumental holy place whose construction began in the late 19th century under the Catalan architect, Antoni Gaudí, and is still underway.
+The site includes a museum illustrating a condensed history of the site.
+It does not, however, simply content to educate us with exhibits recounting the various stages and techniques of construction – on the contrary, it contributes fully to the heritage creation of this holy place in the making, and to the ongoing beatification of its main architect.
+Nor is it content to offer us a simple recapitulation of the mandatory visit to the site by tourists and the faithful, but provides illustrations of the site’s various temporalities, using some often very original museographic procedures and gives its visitors an idea of what the finished work will be like.